anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 - **Virtual Network Function (VNF)**: a software implementation of a **Network Function**, capable of running on the **NFVi**.
   - **VNF**s are built from one or more VNF Components (**VNFC**) and, in most cases,  the VNFC is hosted on a single VM or Container.
 - **Cloud-native (containerised) Network Function (CNF)**: **VNF** with a full adherence to cloud native principles, or a **VNF** that is transitioning to cloud native.
   >_*Note:*_ A containerised **VNF** is microservices-oriented, to increase agility and maintainability, and can be dynamically orchestrated and managed to optimize resource utilization.
-The containers run on aa application orchestration layer, not directly on the underlaying infrastructure itself. the containers themselves may be Linux, Docker or other similar container technology.
+The containers run on an application orchestration layer, not directly on the underlaying infrastructure itself. the containers themselves may be Linux, Docker or other similar container technology.
 - **Virtual Application (VA)**: A general term for software which can be loaded into a Virtual Machine.
   >_*Note:*_ a **VNF** is one type of VA.
 - **Workload**: Workload refers to software running on top of compute resources such as **VMs** or **Container**s.
 Most relevant workload categories in context of NFVI are: